 Currency: Zambia Kwacha (ZMK), which comes in denominations of 50, 100, 500, 1000, 5000, 10,000, 20,000 and 50,000.
 For up to date currency exchange, go to www.xe.com.
-US Dollars are commonly used for large purchases, and in hotels they are unreliable and will often only accept VISA.
+US Dollars are commonly used for large purchases, and in hotels

+Credit cards: You should not depend on credit while in Zambia.
+Although ATMs can be found in most major cities, they are unreliable and will often only accept VISA.
 Maestro, American Express, and Mastercard are not widely accepted.
 Many restaurants will only accept payment in cash.
 In addition, you won't have access to banks or ATMs once the challenge begins.